fanzexuan/SHIFTPlanner-Robotics/README.md

 #### `lbfgs.hpp`

 A header-only library implementing the Limited-memory Broyden–Fletcher–Goldfarb–Shanno (L-BFGS) optimization algorithm.
 It is used for trajectory optimization within the sliding window framework to ensure smooth and feasible robot paths.

+### 2D-RFICP Modules

+#### `SHIFTPlanner-2D-RFICP-Dynamic Algorithm Experiment.py`

+Conducts dynamic algorithm experiments using the **2D-RFICP** framework.
+This script simulates obstacle environments and evaluates the algorithm's performance in real-time path adjustment and obstacle avoidance.

+#### `SHIFTPlanner-2D-RFICP-Static Algorithm Experiment.py`

+Performs static algorithm experiments within the **2D-RFICP** framework.
+This script assesses the path planning and coverage performance in static obstacle environments, providing baseline metrics for comparison.

 ---